negativ/skvdb/README.md

 Block index | 32-bit integer, LE | Index of record on Log Device Bytes count | 32-bit integer, LE | Length of record in bytes

 So every record in DB is described by Index Record.
-Each time you updating some record, it content would be written to the end of Log Device, there is no way to overwrite old blocks - Log Device working only for reading and appending of new data.
+Each time you updating some record, it content would be appended to the end of Log Device, there is no way to overwrite old blocks - Log Device works only for read and append.
+When opening ondisk volume you can override some conditions when Log Device compaction would be started (compaction ratio & min.size of log device to start compaction, for more details see ondisk/Volume.hpp file header).
+For now SKVDB support only offline compaction of Log Device.

 Each record stored in Log Device in following form: